 Bladder Volume Training

-This technique is an effort to increase bladder capacity in those who have a small FBC.
-The training involves drinking large amounts of fluid during the daytime and refraining from voiding as long as possible, up to 2-3 hours.
-Through training, the functional bladder capacity is increased, making voids more infrequent.
-This method may be especially helpful to those with diagnosed detrusor overactivity, a condition in which the muscles of the bladder contract frequently and involuntarily.
-For men experiencing symptoms of enlarged prostate, consult a healthcare provider for behavioral therapy options, as bladder volume training can result in distending, or stretching, the bladder.
+This technique helps to increase bladder control and volume in those who have a small functional bladder capacity (FBC).
+The training involves drinking large amounts of fluid during the daytime and refraining from voiding for as long as possible—up to two to three hours.
+Through training, one’s functional bladder capacity increases, making voids more infrequent.
+This method may be especially helpful for those with diagnosed overactive bladder, a condition in which the muscles of the bladder contract frequently and involuntarily.
+Men experiencing symptoms of enlarged prostate should consult a healthcare provider for alternative behavioral therapy options, since bladder volume training can result in distending or stretching the bladder.

-A bed wetting alarm is a device that awakens an individual from sleep as soon as the accident begins.
-Multiple variations of the alarm exist, ranging from vibrating to sounding alarms and wet-detection devices that can be attached to the underwear or a pad on which the individual sleeps.
-Once awoken, the individual is able to stop the flow of urine, finish voiding in the bathroom, and return to bed.
-Eventually the body is conditioned to wake up with the urge to urinate before wetting the bed.
-This treatment option takes some weeks to work, requiring motivation and commitment.
-It is not as effective if the alarm goes off multiple times per night due to more than one bed wetting episode from decreased functional bladder capacity.
-Although, in many cases of bed wetting, this device helps the user overcome the condition.
+A bed wetting alarm is a device that awakens a senior from sleep as soon as an accident begins.
+Multiple variations of these alarms exist, which may include vibrating or sounding alarms and even wet-detection devices that can be attached to the underwear or a pad on which the individual sleeps.
+Once awoken, a senior can stop the flow of urine, finish voiding in the bathroom and return to bed.
+Eventually, the body is conditioned to wake up with the urge to urinate before wetting the bed.
+Like bladder volume training, this treatment option takes some weeks to work, requiring motivation and commitment.
+It is not as effective if the alarm goes off multiple times per night due to multiple bed wetting episodes from decreased FBC.
+Although, in many cases of bed wetting, a bed wetting alarm device helps the user overcome the condition.

-While this option does not treat the problem, it may be helpful in preventing a wet bed.
-It involves setting an alarm during the night at a random time in order to urinate.
-It is important to set the alarm at a random time so that your bladder does not grow accustomed to emptying at a scheduled time during the night regardless of whether or not you are awake.
+While this option does not treat the underlying problem, it may be helpful in preventing soiled linens.
+This technique involves setting an alarm during the night at a random time to wake up and urinate.
+It is important to set the alarm at random times so that the bladder does not grow accustomed to emptying at a scheduled time during the night.

-Different medicinal options exist to treat nocturnal enuresis.
-These may be used alone or combined with some of the behavioral treatments listed above, which generally has proven to be more effective.
+Different medications are available for the treatment of nocturnal enuresis.
+These may be used alone or in conjunction with some of the behavioral treatments listed above, although the latter approach has proven to be more effective.

-Many studies have shown, however, that while pharmacological treatment may be initially effective in lowering the number of wet nights, the medicine is often effective only as long as it is taken.
-In other words, relapse rates are high once treatment has stopped, as only symptoms are addressed by the medication rather than the underlying condition or causal factors.
-The professional medical advice of a healthcare provider should be sought before starting any of these treatments.
+Many studies have shown that, while pharmacological treatment alone may be effective in lowering the number of wet nights a person experiences, the medicine is often effective only as long as it is taken.
+Relapse rates are high once treatment has stopped because the medication only manages symptoms.
+It does not target the underlying condition or causal factors of bed wetting.